marinchitan/Readoop/README.md

 ###Social
 * Searching for new friends (search as you type)
-* Acces to current friends list
+* Acces to current friends list\
-...In the social section the user have the possibility to search for new friends and visualize the list of their current friends.
+In the social section the user have the possibility to search for new friends and visualize the list of their current friends.

 ![Screen Shot](Resources/SocialStrip.png)